Spring Garden Revival

 Phone: (508) 759-0600

-Website: Bourne Public Works Department
+Official Website: Bourne Public Works Department

 Bourne Fire Department Coordination for Open Burning Permits & Safety Requirements

-Open burning in Bourne is strictly regulated and may be restricted or prohibited depending on local ordinances.
-Where permitted, burning is typically allowed during specific seasonal windows and always requires a daily permit from the Fire Department.
-Residents must maintain minimum setbacks from structures (50-150 feet), supervise fires at all times, and have a water source ready.
+Open burning in Bourne is subject to strict regulations and may be restricted or prohibited depending on local ordinances and air quality standards.
+Where permitted, burning is typically allowed only during specific seasonal windows, and a daily permit from the Fire Department is required.
+Safety protocols include maintaining a minimum 50-150 feet setback from structures, constant supervision, and a water source on hand.
 Only brush is allowed—leaves, construction debris, and plastics are prohibited.
-Burning is subject to weather conditions and may be canceled during high winds, drought, or red flag warnings (see NWS Boston/Norton).
-Always verify current regulations and coordinate with MassDEP air quality.
-For permits and guidance, contact: Bourne Fire, Rescue & Emergency Services
+Burning may be canceled on high-risk days (high winds, low humidity, drought) as determined by NWS Boston/Norton or Albany.
+Always verify current regulations and coordinate with MassDEP for air quality compliance.
+For permits and guidance:

 130 Main Street, Bourne, MA 02532